maximebf/gousse.js/README.md

 **All the following examples assume globally available functions.**

-You can also use the file `gousse-all.min.js` which combines gousse.js and all the optional components.
+You can also use the file `gousse-all.min.js` which combines gousse.js and all the optional components (~9Kb).

 ## Events